danielrriggs/danielrriggs.github.io/content/Vairagya.md

 The ability to "take a step back," & "look at the big picture", or "get some distance from events in your life".

 ###### Definition 2
 Vairagya comes when you have [[Vashikara]] over matters.
 Mastery over what you have seen and heard.
 This is a very high standard of Vairagya.
 It isn't non-attachment.
 You are a master.
 You can't be a master if you aren't attached to something.
 You have to passionately feel for something to be a master of it.
 Once you master something, you can experience vairagya because you're free from [[Raga]].
-You have [[Spiritual Emotions]]
+You have [[Spiritual Emotions]].

 ###### Commentary
 [[Raga]] means "color". [[Vairag]] means "no color" - you have become transparent.
 If you have become transparent, if what is behind you is red, you turn red too.
 Wherever you are, you become a part of that, but nothing sticks to you.